leorge/QuickX/README.md

 	at QuickX.sort(QuickX.java:94)
 	at QuickX.sort(QuickX.java:94)

-Files in this project are downloaded by wget commands above.
+Files in this project are downloaded by the wget commands above.